 Another day trip option, if you run out of (proper) Beijing things to do, is to ride a high-speed train southeastward to the city of Tianjin, which has a reputation as simply being the “Port of Beijing,” but in reality is so much more.
 In particularly, the cosmopolitan architecture and food scene of the city is impressive, spotlighting Russian Orthodox churches, an eclectic variety of pan-European eateries and a population less jaded by mass tourism than Beijingers.

+Most other potential day trips from Beijing can seem redundant, depending upon your decision about how many days to spend in Beijing, and your interest in history.
 From the Ming Tombs, to Fragrant Hills Park, to the Marco Polo Bridge, the majority of Beijing days are heritage-focused, though escaping from the craziness of central Beijing is arguably an excursion worth taking, regardless of your motivations or how many days to spend in Beijing you think is right.

 So, How Many Days Should You Spend in Beijing?